 - Seattle’s water quality laboratory conducts sampling and testing of the water supply every day of the year.

 - The Beacon Hill Reservoir is one of eight water reservoirs covered during the last 15 years to protect the water supply – providing the added benefit of new park land.

 - Water crews maintain 1,800 miles of pipelines, 18,000 fire hydrants, and many other water facilities in Seattle and King County.

 - About 1.3 million people in King County depend on Seattle to provide their drinking water.

-Seattle Public Utilities is adjusting drinking water rates during 2012-2014 to pay for investments in the water supply system.
+Seattle Public Utilities adjusted drinking water rates in January of 2014 to pay for investments in the water supply system.
+Seattle Public Utilities has no increase in drinking water rates for 2015.
 Seattle water still costs less than a penny per gallon even with the rate increase.
-2014 rates were approved by the City Council in November 2011.
-As of January 1, 2014, the average increase is 7.0% for residential and 10.0% for commercial.
+2014-2015 rates were approved by the City Council in November 2011.

 Water rates pay for: